-Theoretical research on personal bankruptcy has focused on deriving optimal exemption levels for debtors' wealth and their future earnings.
-Higher levels of both exemptions benefit individual debtors by providing them with additional consumption insurance, but harm debtors in general by reducing the availability of credit and increasing interest rates.
-However the two exemptions have differing effects on debtors' incentives to work after bankruptcy.
-A higher wealth exemption unambiguously reduces work incentives, while a higher earnings exemption increases work incentives as long as the positive substitution effect outweighs the negative income effect.
-The model suggests that the optimal earnings exemption is 100%--i.e., the "fresh start", while the optimal wealth exemption is an intermediate level.
-This is both because a higher earnings exemption can provide better consumption insurance than a higher wealth exemption.
+The higher the exemption levels for wealth and earnings in bankruptcy, the more the consumption insurance that bankruptcy provides.
+Theoretical research on personal bankruptcy has focused on deriving optimal exemption levels.
+Higher levels of both exemptions benefit debtors by providing them with extra consumption insurance, but harm those who repay their debts by reducing the availability of credit and increasing interest rates.
+However, the two exemptions have differing effects on debtors' incentives to work after bankruptcy.
+A higher wealth exemption is likely to have little effect on work incentives, while a higher earnings exemption increases debtors' incentive to work as long as the positive substitution effect outweighs the negative income effect.
+The model suggests that the optimal earnings exemption is 100 per cent - that is, the 'fresh start' - while the optimal wealth exemption is an intermediate level.
+This is because a higher earnings exemption both encourages debtors to work more after bankruptcy and provides better consumption insurance than a higher wealth exemption.
+See White (2006a).

-An important feature of personal bankruptcy law is that it encourages opportunistic behavior by debtors.
-Although bankruptcy debt relief is intended for debtors whose consumption has fallen sharply due to factors such as job loss or illness, in fact debtors' incentive to file has little relation to these adverse events.
-Debtors' financial benefit from bankruptcy equals the amount of debt discharged minus the sum of non-exempt assets that must be used to repay and the costs of bankruptcy.
-White (1997) calculated that at least one-sixth of U.S. households would benefit financially from filing for bankruptcy and this figure rose to more than one-half if households were assumed to pursue various strategies, such borrowing more on an unsecured basis, converting non-exempt assets into exempt home equity, and moving to states with high homestead exemptions.
-These features of bankruptcy law are probably responsible for high filing levels (more than 1.6 million U.S. households filed for bankruptcy in 2003) and for the fact that the U.S. Congress recently changed Chapter 7 to make bankruptcy less attractive to many debtors.
+An important feature of personal bankruptcy law is that it encourages opportunistic behaviour by debtors.
+Although bankruptcy debt relief is intended for debtors whose consumption has fallen sharply due to factors such as job loss or illness, in fact debtors' incentive to file is hardly affected by these adverse events.
+Debtors' financial benefit from bankruptcy equals the amount of debt discharged minus the sum of non-exempt assets that must be used to repay plus the costs of bankruptcy.
+White (1998b) calculated that at least one-sixth of US households would benefit financially from filing for bankruptcy, and this figure rose to more than one-half if households were assumed to pursue various strategies, such borrowing more on an unsecured basis, converting non-exempt assets into exempt home equity, and moving to states with high homestead exemptions.
+White (1998b) also found that these calculations understate the proportion of households that would benefit from bankruptcy, since some households that would not benefit from filing immediately could benefit from filing in the future.
+She calculated the value of the option to file for bankruptcy and found that it is particularly valuable for high-wealth households and those in high-exemption states.
+These features of bankruptcy law are probably responsible for high filing levels (more than 1.6 million US households filed for bankruptcy in 2003) and for the fact that the US Congress recently changed Chapter 7 to make bankruptcy less attractive to many debtors.